resistbot/contact-officials/README.md

 # White Pages

-Configuration files used by Resistbot to contact state and federal officials.
+Configuration files used by Resistbot to contact state and federal officials with their web forms.

 The focus right now is on writing web form configs for those state legislative bodies which offer consistent contact forms for all members.
 These forms are as interoperable as possible with the [unitedstates/contact-congress](https://github.com/unitedstates/contact-congress) schema (i.e. Phantom of DC).